 The term menopause is generally known; less known, however, is the term perimenopause.
 In a sense, it is the state of limbo from when irregularity of the menstrual cycle begins to the final period, in which the state of menopause is attained.

 Firstly, eating foods that contain naturally occurring phyto-estrogens can be helpful; these can prevent stronger forms of estrogen from being active in the body.
-Soy (click here for a write-up on soya and breast cancer), clover, flax and other foods bring in small amounts of plant-based estrogen.
+Soy, clover, flax and other foods bring in small amounts of plant-based estrogen.
 To excrete the more toxic estrogens many supplements can be found on the shelves of health food stores.
 Often times, they will contain DIM, the metabolite of indole-3-carbonol; this phytochemical directs the body to metabolize estrogen through the 2-OHE pathway (basically, a positive aspect with respect to lowering breast cancer risks).
 Many herbs may also be in the formula, usually chasteberry, dong quai and black cohosh; these each support estrogen balance.
 Men, too, can benefit in participating in lowering their levels of estrogenic activity in the body.

 Wild yam creams may help, though they do not contain progesterone; the premise for their action is to allow the body to produce more progesterone by providing the basis for the body (the phyto-hormones within wild yam are often the source for the production of bio-identical hormones) –this is a very subtle form of support.